 The Bigger Picture – What Does This Mean?

 The side effects of magic mushrooms such as yawning pose issues when using whole extracts from the plant flesh or the mushrooms themselves for therapeutic use.
 Granted, yawning is not a serious side effect and may be more of an annoyance for most people.
 However, any side effect could be better understood and possibly controlled by studying the individual compounds in magic mushrooms along with the entourage effect between the components.
 It’s also important to know from a physiological standpoint why magic mushrooms cause yawning and some people.
-What it comes down to is formulations containing precise amounts of certain compounds may prevent many side effects and may also result in more effective therapies and user experiences.
+What it comes down to is formulations containing precise amounts of certain compounds.
+Studying and understanding all of the compounds found in magic mushrooms and how they work together may result in formulations that have different properties (and therefore different effects) than pure psilocybin or magic mushrooms.